What is an Old Town Toastmasters buddy (mentor)?

 - More satisfied members

-Contact our VP of Education if you would like to sign up to be part of an Old Town Toastmasters buddy team.
+Contact our VP of Membership if you would like to sign up to be part of an Old Town Toastmasters buddy team.
 Everyone can participate and benefit from personal attention by a fellow Old Town Toastmasters member.